Andrew Herbert: Biography

 Herbert received a bachelor's of science degree in computational science from the Leeds University in 1975, and a PhD degree in computer science from Cambridge University in 1978 for his work on "A Microprogrammed Operating System Kernel".

 In 1978 he started working at the University of Cambridge Computer Laboratory as assistant lecturer under Maurice Wilkes and Roger Needham in the Computer Laboratory, and worked with others on the "Cambridge Model Distributed System".
 In 1985 he left Cambridge to found his own contract research company (Architecture Projects Ltd – APM Ltd), which led projects to develop ANSA, the Advanced Network Systems Architecture.
 In 1996 he had founded another sister company called Digitivity to develop a product to enable the secure deployment of Java clients for business-to-business applications.
 Two years later he joined Citrix Systems Inc. following their acquisition of APM and Digitivity to become Director of Advanced Technology.
 In 2001 he joined Microsoft Research in Cambridge as an assistant director, and became managing director in April 2003.
 In 2010 he became chairman of Microsoft Research EMEA.
 He retired from Microsoft in September 2011.

 Herbert is a Fellow of the Royal Academy of Engineering, a Fellow of the British Computer Society and a former Liveryman of the City of London Worshipful Company of Information Technologists.
 He is an Emeritus Fellow of Wolfson College, Cambridge and a member of St John's College, Cambridge.

 Herbert was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.

 Outside of computing, Herbert's interests include flying and restoring vintage aircraft, computer conservation and building scale working models of steam railway locomotives.
 He owns and operates a 1953 DHC-1 Chipmunk and shares ownership and operation of a DH87b Hornet Moth aircraft.

 Now in retirement, Herbert is chairman of trustees for the National Museum of Computing at Bletchley Park.
-He is also the manager of a project to construct a working replica of the Cambridge EDSAC computer at the museum and it is hoped it will be operational some time in 2021.
+He is also the manager of a project to construct a working replica of the Cambridge EDSAC computer at the museum.

 He keeps a working 1967 Elliott 903 computer at his home.